scalar-labs/scalardl/docs/getting-started-auditor.md

 ```

 Auditor manages a key pair to sign a request before sending the request to Ledger and validate a request given from Ledger,
-so you need set `scalar.dl.auditor.cert_path` and `scalar.dl.auditor.private_key_path`.
+so you need to set `scalar.dl.auditor.cert_path` and `scalar.dl.auditor.private_key_path` properly.

-As similarly to Ledger, Auditor manages Ledger's certificate, i.e., Ledger registers its certificate to Auditor, and uses the certificate to validate a request signed by Ledger's private key; thus, the certificate holder ID (`scalar.dl.auditor.ledger.cert_holder_id=ledger`) and version (`scalar.dl.auditor.ledger.cert_version`) are required.
+As similarly to Ledger, Auditor manages a Ledger's certificate (i.e., Ledger registers its certificate to Auditor) and uses the certificate to validate a request signed by Ledger's private key; thus, the certificate holder ID (`scalar.dl.auditor.ledger.cert_holder_id=ledger`) and version (`scalar.dl.auditor.ledger.cert_version`) are required.
 By default, Auditor assumes Ledger registers its certificate with a name `ledger` and version `1`.

-Other values are optional but they need to be updated depending on an environment.
+Other values are optional when you but they need to be updated depending on an environment.
 For example, the default settings assume that Ledger is placed in the same host, and Auditor uses locally installed Cassandra through Scalar DB without configuring the password.
 Please check [the configuration file](https://github.com/scalar-labs/scalar/blob/master/auditor/conf/auditor.properties.tmpl) for more detail.